What can I do to stay safe?

 - Consider getting a Domestic Violence Protection Order.

-- Use a safer computer that can’t be monitored by the abuser.
+- Use a computer and/or smartphone that can't be monitored by the abuser.

 During an Incident